Polyneue/behance-api/docs/API.md

 #### opts
 Type: `Object`
-To see a list of options see [Project Endpoint](https://www.behance.net/dev/api/endpoints/1)
+For a list of options see [Project Endpoint](https://www.behance.net/dev/api/endpoints/1)

+---

 ### Project Endpoints
 All of the project related functions require a project `id`.